vnck/vnck.github.io/writings/_posts/2022-10-24-great-expectations.md

 ---
 layout: post
-title: "Great Expectations of a Fresh Grad"
+title: "Certain Expectations of a Fresh Graduate"
 date: 2022-10-24
 tags: career
-description: "Expectations from a workplace."
+description: "Some expectations set for myself."
-permalink: /streams/three-wishes
+permalink: /writing/certain-expectations
 ---

 September 2021.
 With the texture of the graduate certificate still lingering on my fingertips, I started the job hunt.
 I begun my expedition with three expectations, the distillation of four years of education and rumination over what the next ten odd years of my life should look like[^1].
 Expectations are an invitation for disappointment, but I thought these expectations as the minimal leading lines to guide my search.
 These are the expectations.